neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 DeepSparse accepts models in ONNX format, passed either as SparseZoo stubs or local directories.

 > **Note:** DeepSparse uses ONNX graphs modified for KV-caching.
-We will publish specs to enable external users to create LLM ONNX graphs for DeepSparse over the next few weeks. ***At current, we suggest only using LLM ONNX graphs created by Neural Magic.***
+We will publish specs to enable external users to create LLM ONNX graphs for DeepSparse over the next few weeks. ***At present, we suggest only using LLM ONNX graphs created by Neural Magic.***
 >
 ### **SparseZoo Stubs**

 SparseZoo stubs identify a model in SparseZoo.
-For instance, `zoo:mpt-7b-dolly_mpt_pretrain-pruned50_quantized` identifes a 50% pruned-quantized pretrained MPT-7b model fine-tuned on the Dolly dataset.
+For instance, `zoo:mpt-7b-dolly_mpt_pretrain-pruned50_quantized` identifies a 50% pruned-quantized pre-trained MPT-7b model fine-tuned on the Dolly dataset.
 We can pass the stub to `TextGeneration`, which downloads and caches the ONNX file.

 ```python
 model_path = "zoo:mpt-7b-dolly_mpt_pretrain-pruned50_quantized"